Roth | McFarlane Hand Surgery Program

 If you have a hand problem and are not a patient of one of our physicians, please see your family doctor for assessment.
 Your family doctor can make a referral to one of our surgeons, if necessary.
 Please note that, due to overwhelming demand, our surgeons are forced to prioritize new referrals.
 Waiting times for each problem vary.
 A long wait time does not indicate that your problem is not important, but reflects the high demand on our services.

-Although all members of the HULC group perform surgery of the hand, the members who have a primary interest in hand surgery are: Dr. James Roth, Dr. Dr. Douglas Ross, Dr. Bob Richards, Dr. Ken Faber, Dr. Bing Siang Gan, and Dr. Ruby Grewal.
+Although all members of our group perform surgery of the hand, the members who have a primary interest in hand surgery are: Dr. Douglas Ross, Dr. Ken Faber, Dr. Sara Guerra, Dr. Bing Siang Gan, and Dr. Ruby Grewal.